digimat/digimat-saia/README.rst

 If you want to completely disable the logger, just pass a logger=SAIALogger().null() parameter.
 Limited dump-debug can also be done with objects .dump() methods.
+Try node.dump(), node.memory.dump(), node.memory.flags.dump(), node.servers.dump(), server.dump(), etc. You can also use .table() methods instead of .dump() to get a more "human readable" output style, a bit like mysql does.

-Try node.dump(), node.memory.dump(), node.memory.flags.dump(), node.servers.dump(), server.dump(), etc. For debugging purposes, you can simulate a remote node by registering a remote pointing on yourselfi (woo!)
+For debugging purposes, you can simulate a remote node by registering a remote pointing on yourself (woo!)

 .. code-block:: python